 Click here to see the current active campaigns!

 Founded by the queer Bangladeshi novelist Tanaïs complexities of gender identity, Hi Wildflowe focuses on socially-conscious, colorful and stylish consumers who are looking for luxury and fine-crafted goods.

 Image: Hi Wildflower

-If inclusivity is something that’s important to you, I encourage you to check out my book, Be Your Own Makeup Artist.
-This beautiful 114 page, magazine-style, full-color book is written in gender-neutral, multigenerational, and inclusive easy-to-read language.
+If inclusivity is also something that’s important to you, I encourage you to check out my book, Be Your Own Makeup Artist.
+Be Your Own Makeup Artist is a gorgeous 114 page, magazine-style, full-color book is written in gender-neutral, multigenerational, and inclusive easy-to-read language!

 Been answering your beauty questions since 2014!